 The university system in the Netherlands is highly regarded worldwide.
 Its universities are found in the upper reaches of the three major university world rankings, with over 10 in the top 200 for 2020/21.

 University rankings can help you choose a PhD project or programme, provided you know what to look at.
 Our guide explains how to use rankings as a prospective postgraduate.

-A doctoral programme in the Netherlands is a research-focussed third-cycle qualification, as defined by the Bologna process.
-Like in the UK, Dutch doctoral research is carried out on a specific topic and documented in the form of a thesis that presents the student’s original results and conclusions.
+A doctoral programme in the Netherlands is a third-cycle qualification, as defined by the Bologna process.
+As in the UK, Dutch doctoral research focuses on a specific topic and documented in the form of a thesis that presents the student’s original results and conclusions.

-Most PhD candidates will be classified as employed professional researchers, and therefore paid a salary during their doctorates.
-In return, you will be required to fulfil various duties as a researcher and contribute to your institution’s academic work and operations.
+Most PhD candidates are employed as professional researchers.
+This means you'll be paid a salary during your doctorate.
+In return, you will have various duties as a researcher and will need to contribute to your institution’s academic work and operations.
 This is likely to involve teaching responsibilities as well as other responsibilities.